 The company has over 5000 employees and owns several brands including Oberlo, Handshake Corp., Tictail, Tiny Hearts Limited, and Atatomic Inc., among others.

-As of Jan 2021, the company supports over 1 million online businesses globally.
-They offer you a wide range of tools to create a professional store, integrate with social media platforms, find customers, drive sales, and manage your day to day tasks.
+The company supports over 1 million online businesses globally.
+They offer you a wide range of tools to create a professional store, integrate with social media platforms, find customers, drive sales, and manage your day-to-day tasks.

 At your disposal, you have: